 Lip fillers are also not recommended if you’re pregnant or breastfeeding.

-Q. Who can perform lip fillers?
+Q. Who can perform lip enhancement?

 Lip fillers should only ever be performed by medically qualified practitioners.
 The treatment requires knowledge of facial anatomy and, if not carried out by a medical professional, the treatment could be dangerous.
 For a safe procedure without the risk of undesirable results, always book with a qualified practitioner, like the ones that will be listed on Glowday.

 Q. What if I don’t like how my lip fillers look?